How long does probate take?

 To speak directly to a member of our team, simply give us a call on 01244 506 444.
 Alternatively, you can also get in touch by sending your enquiry via email to info@fjsolicitors.co.uk, or by filling out our handy online contact form.

-However you decide to reach out to our expert team of solicitors, you can rest assured we’ll get back to you shortly to learn more about your probate requirements.
+However you decide to reach out to our expert team of solicitors, you can rest assured we’ll get back to you shortly to learn more about your requirements.

 colin freeman headshot